DataSF/datasf.github.io/blog/_posts/2016-12-09-holiday-data.md

 ## Shop for Toys

-Last minute shopping to do for the kids?&nbsp; Maybe while you are out looking at holiday trees or attending a holiday event you should slip into a nearby toy store.&nbsp; San Francisco has plenty to offer, a selection is presented below.&nbsp; Data was culled via a private source of open data, the Yelp API.&nbsp;
+Last minute shopping to do for the kids?&nbsp; Maybe while you are out looking at holiday trees or attending a holiday event you should slip into a nearby toy store.&nbsp; San Francisco has plenty to offer.
+A selection of 40 stores is presented below.&nbsp; Data was culled via a private source of open data, the Yelp API.&nbsp;

 ###### To view map full screen [click here](https://blakev.carto.com/builder/ab6db45a-c61a-11e6-976b-0e05a8b3e3d7/embed).